Questions To Ask When Interviewing Any Entertainer

 Do you play requests?

-Absolutely, unless you tell me not to - I want input from you and the guests!
-I know the "must play" songs that will work and encourage suggestions not only from you beforehand, but from your guests throughout the entire evening.
+This depends on you!
+Usually - absolutely - I want input from you and the guests!
+I know the "must play" songs that will work, through the planner, I know your thoughts, I also encourage suggestions not only from you beforehand, but from your guests throughout the entire evening.
 I am concerned with not only what you want, but also with things you don't wish played.
 I bring a full library of songs that range from the Big Bands of the 40s to current Top40 releases being played on the radio today.
 I welcome suggestions from you and your guests and then build sets around the suggestions.

 Do you take breaks?

 No!
 From the time I turn the key to the system and fire it up, to the time I play that last song, I will play continuously.
+I might run to the restroom but it will be during a song and you will never know I was out of the room.
 My show is a lot like a roller coaster.
 It flows continuously from start to finish, speeding up, slowing down, and taking lots of fun turns along the way.

 How involved are you on the microphone?